 I would always look at a leased line solution for a business, being online during working hours can be crucial for a business but realistically there are restraints.
 Depending on your requirements, if you’re a business with <20 staff using VOIP and emails only then you can get away with EoFTTC but I would strongly advise against any business broadband package because of the contested and random download/upload speeds.

 Mobile should be considered as a failover, if your business package does not come with a failover provided then I would look at a SIM only package..

-There are a lot of different types which I haven’t covered but if you would like to know more or discuss on the type of connectivity to use, please give Hero IT Support an email on email@example.com.
+There are a lot of different types which I haven’t covered but if you would like to know more or discuss on the type of connectivity to use, please give Hero IT Support an email on email@example.com for all IT services.